Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 I will be allowing public contributions in the future for me and a set of trusted authors to filter through, but as of now, I'd like this project and contributions to be maintained by just me.

+!!!
+Contributions can be suggested within our Discord group, however for security purposes the links aren't made public, and I will only be inviting trusted individuals on a case-by-case basis !!!

 # Ok cool, how do I use this then?